Oraichain Token One Day Volume Reaches $470,682.00 (ORAI)

-Oraichain Token (CURRENCY:ORAI) traded 1.7% higher against the US dollar during the 1-day period ending at 14:00 PM E.T. on March 5th.
-Over the last week, Oraichain Token has traded up 31.2% against the US dollar.
-One Oraichain Token coin can now be purchased for $6.67 or 0.00016908 BTC on popular exchanges.
-Oraichain Token has a market capitalization of $13.63 million and $470,682.00 worth of Oraichain Token was traded on exchanges in the last 24 hours.
+Oraichain Token (CURRENCY:ORAI) traded 1.7% higher against the U.S. dollar during the 24-hour period ending at 14:00 PM Eastern on March 5th.
+One Oraichain Token coin can now be bought for about $6.67 or 0.00016908 BTC on cryptocurrency exchanges.
+Over the last week, Oraichain Token has traded 31.2% higher against the U.S. dollar.
+Oraichain Token has a market cap of $13.63 million and $470,682.00 worth of Oraichain Token was traded on exchanges in the last day.

 - Binance USD (BUSD) traded up 0.1% against the dollar and now trades at $1.00 or 0.00002538 BTC.